 The Healthcare Productivity Balancing Act

 At the Axsium booth, we announced our latest whitepaper in the healthcare space, which you have heard me talk about in this space.
 For those of you who haven’t had a chance to check it out yet, what you can expect is a foundational discussion on what productivity in healthcare really is, why it is so challenging for hospitals, and what you can do about it.
 You can download it from here.

 Additionally, I will be giving a webinar presentation on this subject at the end of March.
-It is free to attend and you can signup for it here.

 I’d love to hear any feedback that you have about this whitepaper!
 Understanding of this core concept is going to be very important when ACO’s begin to incorporate the nursing labor force, so the sooner you can get your strategies mapped out, the better position you will be in to implement the next generation of ACO cost controls.

 Of course, at Axsium, we are very much focused on the importance of balancing labor productivity with our healthcare services offerings.
 If you’d like to have us talk about that with you or if you would like me to just come out and go through these strategies with you and help you lay out a roadmap, feel free to contact me directly.